myclamm/tipwell/README.md

 - [x] Users can change the default tip options
 - [x] Bill value is always prefixed by a currency symbol
+- [x] User can enter decimals for Bill Value

 ## Video Walkthrough